obiba/opal-doc/cookbook/r-datashield/authz.rst

 It is recommended to grant permissions by group, and then assign each user to the appropriate groups.

+There are to kind of permissions that need to be granted:

+* Permission to use the DataSHIELD service, defined globally
+* Permission to use data (table or resource) in the context of DataSHIELD, defined per table of per resource

-Note that the DataSHIELD permissions are to be applied per table, whereas it is possible to apply the permission to any resource of a project.
+Note that the DataSHIELD-compatible permissions (view dictionary and summary, without individual values access) are to be applied per table, whereas it is possible to apply similar permission (view, without resource credentials access) to any resource of a project in a single operation.

 From Web Page
 ~~~~~~~~~~~~~